ksauby/workshops/R/Rgraphics/Rgraphics.md

 -   theme system for polishing plot appearance
 -   mature and complete graphics system
 -   many users, active mailing list

-That said, there are some things you cannot (or should not) do With ggplot2:

--   3-dimensional graphics (see the rgl package)
--   Graph-theory type graphs (nodes/edges layout; see the igraph package)
--   Interactive graphics (see the ggvis package)

 What Is The Grammar Of Graphics?
 --------------------------------